 Firstly, it notes the banking hours, which are Monday to Friday from 08.30 to 15.00.
 Banks will change traveler’s cheques and sterling, but require a passport for such transactions.
 Many hotels and self-catering complexes have exchange facilities at reception, and most banks will provide Euros on credit cards.
 Credit and charge cards are widely accepted but may not be accepted in smaller towns or at some petrol stations.

-Beaches are saved but never swim when the red flag is flying.
-This means that the sea conditions are too dangerous for bathing.
-Although officially illegal, topless sunbathing is common practice, but nude sunbathing is not permitted.
+The passage also offers advice for beachgoers, reminding visitors not to swim when the red flag is flying, indicating that sea conditions are dangerous.
+Topless sunbathing is common practice, but nude sunbathing is not allowed.

 Back to News